 An important question posed by this study is why have distinct clades of Salmonella emerged to become prominent causes of iNTS disease in Africa, from a serotype normally considered to be weakly invasive?
-The HIV pandemic [40,41]. he two African epidemic lineagesoth significantly associated with a novel prophage repertoire, an expanded, MDR-augmented virulence plasmid, and patterns of genomic degradation with similarity to other host-restricted Salmonella serotypes[13,32,35].
-This pattern of genomic degradation is concentrated in pathways specifically associated with an enteric lifestyleit is noteworthy that in the chick infection model, the African S. Enteritidis invaded chick liver and spleen less well than the global pandemic clade.
-This raises the possibility that the two clades occupy different ecological niches outside the human host or that they behave differently within the human hosthis study indicates a need to understand what these ecological niches might be, and the to define the transmission pathways of African clades of S. Enteritidis
+The presence of a highly immunosuppressed population due to the HIV pandemic is clearly a key host factor that facilitates the clinical syndrome iNTS disease [40,41].
+In addition to human host factors, there are two distinct African epidemic lineages that have emerged in the last 90 years.
+Both lineages are significantly associated with a novel prophage repertoire, an expanded, MDR-augmented virulence plasmid, and patterns of genomic degradation with similarity to other host-restricted invasive Salmonella serotypes including S. Typhi and S. Gallinarum and to clades of S. Typhimurium associated with invasive disease in Africa [13,32,35].
+This pattern of genomic degradation is concentrated in pathways specifically associated with an enteric lifestyle, however it is noteworthy that in the chick infection model, the African S. Enteritidis invaded the chick liver and spleen less well than the global pandemic clade.
+This raises the possibility that the two clades occupy different ecological niches outside the human host or that they behave differently within the human host and screening of the huge S. Enteritidis collection from routine Salmonella surveillance by PHE supports the assertion that these lineages are geographically restricted to Africa.
+This study therefore indicates a need to understand what these ecological niches might be, and then to define the transmission pathways of African clades of S. Enteritidis, in order to facilitate public health interventions to prevent iNTS disease.

 The evolution of the S. Enteritidis virulence plasmid is intriguing; pSENV is the smallest of the known Salmonella virulence-associated plasmids, but in SSA, the plasmid has nearly doubled in size partly through the acquisition of AMR genes.
 The absence of tra genes necessary for conjugal transfer either indicates that MDR status has evolved through acquisition of MGEs multiple times or through clonal expansion and vertical transmission of the plasmid to progeny.
 The available data suggest that the former scenario has happened twice, once in West Africa, and once in Central/Eastern Africa.

-[6,7] the Global Enteric Multicenter Study (GEMS) found that Salmonella serotypes were an uncommon cause of moderate to severe diarrhoea in African children less than 5-years of age [42][43]
+Despite S. Enteritidis being reported as a common cause of bloodstream infection (BSI) in Africa [6,7] the Global Enteric Multicenter Study (GEMS) found that Salmonella serotypes were an uncommon cause of moderate to severe diarrhoea in African children less than 5-years of age [42].
+Our data associating the African lineages with invasive disease is also consistent with data presented in a recent Kenyan study comparing a limited number and diversity of S. Enteritidis isolates from blood and stool.
+Applying the lineages defined in this study to the genome data reported from Kenya showed that 20.4% of isolates from that study belonging to the global clade were associated with invasive disease, whereas 63.2% of the isolates in that study belonging to our Central/Eastern African clade were associated with invasive disease [43].
+The remaining isolates were associated with cases of enterocolitis or asymptomatic carriage, confirming that the Central/Eastern African clade can also cause enterocolitis.
+The association of S. Enteritidis clades circulating in sub-Saharan Africa with iNTS disease may reflect the fact that their geographical distribution permits them to behave as opportunistic invasive pathogens in a setting where advanced immunosuppressive disease is highly prevalent in human populations.